UMAprotocol/UMIPs/add-ibbtc-priceid.md

 ** intention will be to update UMIP with new markets as ibBTC expands liquidity in the cross-chain universe.**

 # Price Feed Implementation
 The price feed configuration is shown [insert here].
-These price identifiers use the UniswapPriceFeed and ExpressionPriceFeed.
+These price identifiers use the ExpressionPriceFeed.

 # Technical Specifications
 ## ibBTC/USD